BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 ### Why does it feel hard to read?

-Going through the pages I find tremendous monotony, specialy the text area where it gets difficult to read.
+Going through the pages I find tremendous monotony, specialy with text areas where it gets difficult to read.
 They are difficult to scan because like the rest of the web, they lack a clear hierarchy and structure that allows me to understand the most relevant information at a glance.
 However, the problem with text blocks also have to do with the texture that is generated between the margins, spacing and line height.
 The principles of similarity, rithm and texture will help us to understand this:

 > ### Similarity
 >